acairns/acairns.github.io/_posts/2019-09-06-how-to-deal-with-terrible-people.md

 This wouldn't be my usual reaction.
 I'd typically get angry, storm after them, and hope an opportunity arose where I could return the favour.
 But it wouldn't, and some form of negative internal dialog would likely surface and ruin more of my day than I'd care to admit.

 But not today.
 This particular ass hole had chosen the perfect moment to make himself known to me as I was literally thinking about, in that particular moment, how Stoics deal with shameless people.
-It's no secret that I'm fascinated by Stoic philosophy.
+It's no secret that I'm a keen student of Stoic philosophy.
 During my commute I was reading Marcus Aurelius's Meditations in which he stated:

 > “When you run up against someone else’s shamelessness, ask yourself this: Is a world without shamelessness possible?
 >